vlfom/CSD-detectron2/README.md

 1. a baseline that uses RFCN model, ResNet50 backbone, and was trained on VOC07 trainval;
 2. a CSD version with almost the same configuration, VOC12 trainval as additional unlabeled data, and CSD regularization added for both labeled and unlabeled datasets.

 Both models were tested on VOC07 test.
-To monitor the progress better I also implemented logging the results to Wandb including multiple images with both RPN and ROI predictions (see examples in [wandb](#wandb)).
+To monitor the progress better I also implemented logging the results to Wandb including multiple images with both RPN and ROI predictions (see examples in [wandb](#wandb) below).

+In the end, only **a single CSD experiment** was run due to the lack of time with "max_csd_weight" of 0.5.
+Though the authors used 1.0 in the paper, using it with batch sizes of 8 made the model diverge in several preliminary runs.
+The results are reported [below](#results) and in this [Wandb report](https://wandb.ai/vlfom/csd-detectron2/reports/RFCN-vs-CSD-RFCN-on-VOC07--Vmlldzo2NjAwNjI).
+Using CSD did not bring significant improvement with the configuration I went for, and one should experiment with a larger CSD weight or longer training.

 Please note that the current implementation can be used with other datasets and backbones with no problem, and I plan to run some COCO experiments soon.